propfeds/terminal-blues/readme.md

 The `.bmp` files should be directly in `gfx/`, not in a subdirectory thereof.
 - Optional features: Override in `gfx/` to apply.
   - `equipment`: Will display worn equipment on the @ tile.
-  - `extra_alphabets`: Rename to one of the alphabets and override.
+  - `extra_alphabets` (Extra download): Rename desired alphabets to one of the regular alphabet names and override.
 - Within POWDER, go to Options > Tiles > From Disk.
 - To change the font, head to Options > Fonts.